clopezx/earm/doc/intro.rst

 - 3 novel MOMP models of expanded scope that are unique to EARM and heretofore unpublished
-- 5 MOMP models with hypothetical reaction topologies previously described in Albeck et al. (2008) PLoS Biology, Figure 11
+- 5 MOMP models with hypothetical reaction topologies previously described in Albeck et al. (2008) PLoS Biology, Figure 11 ([Albeck2008]_)
-- 6 MOMP models drawn from three papers from the research group of Pingping Shen
+- 6 MOMP models drawn from three papers from the research group of Pingping Shen ([Chen2007biophysj]_, [Chen2007febs]_, [Cui2008]_)
-- 1 MOMP model focusing on Bad phosphorylation drawn from Howells et al.
-  (2011), J. Theor.
-Biol.
+- 1 MOMP model focusing on Bad phosphorylation drawn from Howells et al. (2011), J. Theor.
+Biol. ([Howells2011]_)

-Moreover, for each of these there is a MOMP-only ("mito") version of the model and a full-apoptosis version of the model, in which the MOMP model is linked to the upstream and downstream pathways of extrinsic apoptosis from the previously published EARM 1.0 (Albeck et al. (2008), PLoS Biology).
+Moreover, for each of these there is a MOMP-only ("mito") version of the model and a full-apoptosis version of the model, in which the MOMP model is linked to the upstream and downstream pathways of extrinsic apoptosis from the previously published EARM 1.0 from [Albeck2008]_.
 This gives a total of 30 different models.

 Goals
 -----